umautobots/driving-in-the-matrix/README.md

 ## Download the dataset

 Create a directory and download the archive files for 10k images, annotations and image sets from [our website](https://fcav.engin.umich.edu/sim-dataset/).
-Assuming you have downloaded these to a directory named `ditm-data` (driving in the matrix repro):
+Assuming you have downloaded these to a directory named `ditm-data` (driving in the matrix data):

 ```
 $ ls -1 ditm-data